 In Japanese cuisine and many other Asian cuisines, you will find that the basic principle of flavoring a dish often covers ‘Five Tastes’: salty, sour, sweet, bitter, and umami.
 This concept works as a guide in working with each ingredient and how they interact with each other in cooking.

 With the use of salty and sour ingredients such as soy sauce, miso, and rice vinegar, sugar is added to balance out the salty and sour tastes and to improve the overall flavors, making the dish more palatable.
 The right amount of sweetness will help hit the note perfectly.

 If you are concern about the use of sugar, you can definitely use other healthier alternatives such as honey, maple syrup or raw sugar to replace granulated sugar.
 As the majority of home cooks in the world use granulated sugar, I create my recipes using it.

 I hope you give this Harusame salad a try and find out the secret to balancing ‘Five Tastes’ in Japanese cooking.
 Also, you’d be happy to know that the noodles do not get stick together after being dressed in the vinaigrette, so you can prep the salad ahead for your next potluck and home party.

-Follow the packaging instructions to rehydrate harusame.
-My package instruction is to boil harusame for 4 minutes.
+- Follow the packaging instructions to rehydrate harusame noodles.
+My package instruction is to boil harusame noodles for 4 minutes.
 Rinse under cold water to remove the starch.
 Drain well so the dressing won’t be diluted.
-Cut into smaller length if you like.
+Cut into smaller lengths if you like.